 - Strong organizational skills and demonstrated ability to manage and execute multiple projects and priorities

 - Management experience preferred or demonstrated ability to work collaboratively, giving direction, and expressing empathy

 The Foundation offers a hybrid schedule where most staff are expected to work in person at least two to three days per week.
 Some positions, such as the Director of Stewardship, are expected to be in person more frequently due to the nature of their responsibilities.
 The Director of Stewardship will be expected to be in person a minimum of four days per week.
 Our offices are in downtown Winston-Salem.

 SALARY AND BENEFITS

-Starting salary range is $47,000 to $50,000, commensurate with experience.
+Salary range starts at $70,000, commensurate with experience.
 Benefits include generous paid time off (PTO) and holidays.
 Health insurance, life insurance, dental insurance, short-term and long-term disability insurance, and parental leave begin the first of the month following 30 days of employment.
 Eligibility for the defined benefit retirement plan begins after one year of service.
 Other optional benefits include a flexible benefit plan, supplemental insurance with AFLAC, employee supplemental retirement plan, charitable match program and tuition and fee reimbursement.

 The Winston-Salem Foundation is committed to building a staff that reflects the community served by the Foundation’s mission and strategic priorities and we invite applicants that represent our diverse community.